 Further Maths broadens the mathematics covered in A Level Maths and is taught alongside the Maths A Level.
 The subject is an exciting part of maths that introduces you to imaginary numbers, parabolic and hyperbolic equations, matrices and proof by induction.
 It is extremely rewarding, but not for the faint hearted.
-You will then go on to delve further into imaginary numbers and then straight into one of the most useful areas of mathematics: first and second order differential equations.
+You will then go on to delve further into imaginary numbers and also first and second order differential equations.
 Lastly, there is an introduction to a new coordinate system: polar coordinates.
-Others areas include extending further with applied modules of Further Mechanics and Further Statistics which both help to model how the world works.
+Other areas include extending further with applied modules of Further Mechanics and Further Statistics which both help to model how the world works.
+This could be modelling collisions of objects in Mechanics as well as making predictions using data and statistical models.
+This course is extremely demanding.

-This course is extremely demanding as the full A Level in Mathematics is covered in Year 12.
-In Year 13 the full further maths A Level is studied.
 Please note that Further Mathematics can only be selected in addition to Mathematics.

-It is recommended that students looking to study Further Mathematics will have achieved an A grade at Maths GCSE.
+It is recommended that students looking to study Further Mathematics will have achieved an A grade at Maths GCSE and must also have completed the Additional Maths course.